Vanshaj14Mohan/Sketch-App/readme.md

 ## 👨‍💻 Author

-Developed as a part of my internship task named as **"Sketch filter app"**.
+Developed as a part of my internship project named as **"Sketch filter app"**.

 ```